 Scope of the IEE Study and Personnel

 The Study Area included the identification of irrigation facilities, water supply, habitable structures, schools, health facilities, hospitals, religious places and sites of heritage or archaeological importance and critical areas (if any) within about 100m of the DGS boundary.
-The works are generally envisaged to involve construction of the DGS and500m transmission line, construction of the bases, foundation pads and towers to support the distribution line will be carried outalso under the same subproject by MEPCO and supervised by theWalanamanagement.
+The works are generally envisaged to involve construction of the DGS and500m transmission line, construction of the bases, foundation pads and towers to support the distribution line will be carried outalso under the same subproject by MEPCO and supervised by theSanjarpurmanagement.

 The field studies were undertaken by the subproject’s environment team with experience of environmental assessment for power subprojects in Pakistan.
 Mr. Syed Asif Riaz and Mr. Muhammad Arif conducted preliminary scoping, survey and assessment activities, coordinated the field sampling and analysis, and were also responsible to supervise collation of information and co-ordinate the various public consultation activities.